xMartin/php-introduction/07_arrays.md

 PHP array are more like hash maps in other languages.
 They have a set of "keys" which can be strings or integers and each key has a value associated with it.
 If all keys are integers and are consecutive numbers, PHP arrays behave similar to real arrays, except that their size is not fixed.
 But if the keys are out of order, or some keys are strings, PHP arrays behave more like hash maps.

-If you contruct an array only with it's values, it becomes a numerically indexed array.
+If you construct an array only with it's values, it becomes a numerically indexed array.
 All keys will be integers and will start with `0`.

 ```php
 $arr = [1, 2, 3, 4];